metinmeki/Tic_Tac_Toe/README.md

 # Tic Tac Toe

-This is a simple Tic Tac Toe game built with C# and Windows Forms.
+This is a simple Tic Tac Toe game built with C# and Windows Forms
 ## How to Run

 - Open the project in Visual Studio or Visual Studio Code.